Your private health insurance

 Circle Health Group works with all major UK health insurance providers.
 Simply let your provider know your chosen hospital to begin your treatment journey.

-Dr Riat completed her medical school training at Guy’s, King’s and St Thomas’ Hospital during which time she also achieved a BSC in Neuroscience with basic medical sciences.
+She completed her medical training at Guy's, King's and St Thomas' School of Medical Education, where she also achieved a Bachelor of Science (BSc) degree in Neuroscience with Basic Medical Sciences.

-She completed her specialist haematology training on the North Central London training programme in 2012, with posts at University College London Hospital, Royal Free Hospital and Great Ormond Street Hospital.
+Following her medical training, Dr Riat completed specialist haematology training through the North Central London training programme in 2012.
+During this time, she gained extensive clinical experience at leading hospitals including University College London Hospital, Royal Free Hospital and Great Ormond Street Hospital.

-She is currently a Consultant Haematologist at Buckinghamshire Healthcare NHS Trust and Lead for Haemostasis and Thrombosis and Anticoagulation service.
+Dr Riat is currently a Consultant Haematologist at Buckinghamshire Healthcare NHS Trust, where she is the Lead for Haemostasis and Thrombosis and the Anticoagulation Service.

-She also has a bi-monthly clinic in the Haemophilia and Thrombosis Unit and Royal Free Hospital.
+She also holds a regular clinic within the Haemophilia and Thrombosis Unit at Royal Free Hospital, supporting patients with complex bleeding and clotting conditions.

-Dr Riat provides a liaison advice service to GPs and specialists, including perioperative anticoagulation advice and peri-operative transfusion advice.
+She provides specialist advice to GPs and hospital teams, including guidance on anticoagulation management before and after surgery, as well as peri-operative transfusion advice.

-Dr Riat has close links with Oxford University Hospitals NHS Trust, University College London Hospital and Royal Free Hospital, providing access to multi-disciplinary team input.
+Dr Riat works closely with specialist teams at Oxford University Hospitals NHS Trust, University College London Hospital, and Royal Free Hospital, allowing access to multidisciplinary expertise when required.

-Dr Riat is committed to continuous professional development and participates in the Royal College of Pathologists CPD scheme.
+She is committed to maintaining the highest standards of care through continuous professional development and participates in the Royal College of Pathologists CPD scheme.

-Dr Riat strives to provide excellent patient care and receives excellent feedback from colleagues and patients.
+Dr Riat is dedicated to providing compassionate, evidence-based care and has received excellent feedback from both patients and colleagues.

 The Chiltern Hospital, London Road, Great Missenden, HP16 0EN